EDUC: EARLY CHILDHOOD (ECHD)

 ECHD 382 - EARLY CHILDHOOD SPECIAL EDUCATION METHODS

-Skills necessary for working with young children with special needs.
-Laws, assessment, family focus, intervention principles, appropriate techniques, suitable materials, and inclusion of children with special needs in early childhood settings.
-The development and implementation of IFSPs and IEPs.
-Twenty hours of field experience required.
+Content and skills necessary for working with young children with special needs (0 – 8-year-old) will be presented.
+These include: laws, assessment, family focus, intervention principles, appropriate techniques, suitable materials, and inclusion of children with special needs in early childhood settings.
+The development and implementation of IFSPs and IEPs is a focus.

 Credits: 3